guettli/golang-and-vscode/README.md

 We tried automatical tools like `golines`, but this did not really work.

+If you want to disable that, so that the lines does not get wrapped, use `alt-z`.

 ## vscode: Wrap text

 If you want to wrap text in a markdown file, the extension [Rewrap Revived](https://marketplace.visualstudio.com/items?itemName=dnut.rewrap-revived) is helpful.